pcclarke/myd3docs/readme.md

 ];
 ```

-Then, in nested form using the dot property as a key:
+Then register dot property as a key and get the return value from [nest.entries](https://pcclarke.github.io/myd3docs/#nestentriesarray):

 ```javascript
 [